52147/Computer-Architecture/README.md

    - for reasons we will shortly see,
    - these positive numbers are called unsigned numbers.

+- Keep in mind thay the binary bit patterns above are simply representatives of numbers.
+- Numbers really have an infinite number of digits, with almost all being 0 except for a few of the rightmost digits.
+- We just don't normally show leading 0s.

+# overflow
+- Hardware can be designed to add, substract, multiply, and divide these binary bit patterns.
+- if the number that is the proper result of such operations cannot be represented by these rightmost hardware bits,
+- overflow is said to have occured.

 ## 2.5 Representing instructions in the computer

 ## chapter 4 processor